The reason babies usually say 'dada' first is actually a good thing for mums

 I'm not saying that dads don't pull their weight... but seriously?

-Morning sickness, back pain, needing to pee constantly, topped off with painful contractions and childbirth and yet when it comes to baby's first words we never get a look in.
+Morning sickness, back pain, needing to pee constantly, topped off with painful contractions and childbirth, and yet when it comes to baby's first words, we rarely get a look in.

 It's always 'dada'.

 Even my own mum complained that after a stressful pregnancy and an emergency section, all I was bothered saying was 'dada'.

 It's just not fair, is it?

 But one reason why babies tend to call for their dads first is because of how close they are to their mothers.

 Babies who feel connected and bonded with their mums usually don't bother calling because they know that she is always around.